swiftlang/swift-package-manager/Documentation/Development.md

 # Run a single test.
 $ swift test --filter PackageGraphTests.DependencyResolverTests/testBasics

+# Run tests for the test targets BuildTests and WorkspaceTests, but skip some test cases.
+$ swift test --filter BuildTests --skip BuildPlanTests --filter WorkspaceTests --skip InitTests
 ```

 Note: PackageDescription v4 is not available when developing using this method.